Auto-PINN: Understanding and Optimizing Physics-Informed Neural Architecture: Introduction

 We summarize our main contributions as follows:

-\begin{itemize}[leftmargin=0.4cm, itemindent=.0cm, itemsep=0.0cm, topsep=0.0cm] \item We conduct a comprehensive set of benchmarking pre-experiments on the hyperprameter-performance relationships of PINNs.
-Our observations suggest we can significantly reduce the search space via decoupling the search of different hyperparameters.
+\begin{itemize}[leftmargin=0.4cm, itemindent=.0cm, itemsep=0.0cm, topsep=0.0cm] \item We conduct a comprehensive set of benchmarking pre-experiments on the hyperparameter-performance relationships of PINNs.
+Our observations suggest we can significantly reduce the search space by decoupling the search of different hyperparameters.
 We also identify the loss value of PINNs as a desirable search objective.

 \item We propose Auto-PINN, the first automated neural architecture and hyperparameter optimization approach for PINNs.
 The decoupling strategy can substantially decrease the search complexity.

 \item We evaluate Auto-PINN on a series of PDE benchmarks and compare it with other baseline methods.
 The results suggest that Auto-PINN can consistently search PINN architectures that display good accuracy in different PDE problems, which outperforms other search algorithms,